 top of page

-TEACHERS: For the 2024 festival, schools will be charged an admission fee.
+TEACHERS: For the 2025 festival, schools will be charged an admission fee.
 It will be free for schools submitting 1-2 films, $50 for schools submitting 3-9 films and $100 for schools submitting 10+ films.
-You will be able to pay through check, PayPal/credit card or our Kickstarter campaign.
+You will be able to pay through check or PayPal/credit card.
 This will allow parents to chip in, just make sure they indicate your school when they donate.There are costs associated with judging, printing, etc. We are also accepting donations along with paid sponsorships from supporting organizations to conduct this year's fest.
 Thank you in advance!

 Donation: To make a donation for your school, click the PayPal Donate button below